a-sit-plus/warden-supreme/docs/docs/technical/ios.md

 In summary, Apple is able to provide a risk metric that is highly dependent on user behaviour with no clear guidance on how to interpret the metric at a substantially privacy cost.
 For these reasons, Warden Supreme considers this out of scope.
-However, Warden Supreme provides a `ValidatedAttestation` object at teh end of a successful attestation verification and this object contains the receipt that can be extracted, stored, and sent to Apple for risk assessment, if desired.
+However, Warden Supreme provides a `ValidatedAttestation` object at the end of a successful attestation verification and this object contains the receipt that can be extracted, stored, and sent to Apple for risk assessment, if desired.